 Athletes searching for a performance edge often attempt to lose weight with the hope that their newfound body composition will improve their strength and speed.
 Unfortunately, many athletes try to achieve this goal in ways that may jeopardize their overall performance and their immune function.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+- Do: Focus on lean protein.
 Before you drop that pile of pasta onto your plate, make sure it accompanies a portion of lean protein, such as chicken or fish.
 A balanced diet that includes a slightly higher protein intake at each meal will lead to greater calorie loss by means of digestion.
 Plus, when protein is paired with healthy fat and fiber-rich fruits and vegetables, blood sugar will stabilize.
 As a result, you will feel fuller longer.

+- Don’t: Try to lose weight during the season.
 Timing is everything.
 Avoid dramatic changes in weight and body composition during the peak of your season.
 Depending on your sport, a change in composition could alter your speed, strength, swing and body alignment.
 Something that is fine-tuned for years is too risky to change in the midst of competition.
 Gradually alter your nutrition in the off-season or when your training demands are the lowest.